OWASP/threat-dragon/README.md

 # [OWASP](https://www.owasp.org) Threat Dragon #

-An online threat modelling web application including system diagramming and a rule engine to auto-generate threats/mitigations.
+Threat Dragon is an online threat modelling web application including system diagramming and a rule engine to auto-generate threats/mitigations.
 The focus will be on great UX, a powerful rule engine and integration with other development lifecycle tools.

 We are currently maintaining [a working protoype](http://threatdragon.azurewebsites.net/#/) in sych with the master code branch.